 Applicants must meet all admission requirements before they can be processed by the Office of Admissions and are then presented to the Admissions Committee.
-This committee compromises faculty, alumni, and upper-level student representatives.
+This committee comprises faculty, alumni, and upper-level student representatives.
 Careful review of applications is ongoing.
 Consideration is given only to candidates who have submitted completed AADSAS applications and fees.
-If an applicant has a fee reduction waiver letter from AADSAS, a copy of this letter should be submitted so that the supplemental application fee can be waived.
+If an applicant has a fee reduction waiver letter from AADSAS, a copy of this letter should be forwarded via email so that the supplemental application fee can be waived.

 Interviews are by invitation only and sent after thorough review of submitted material.
 Most interviews take place during the fall term of each year and are full-day events.
 The day is comprised of a personal interview with a faculty member and presentations by various department chairs and directors.
 Applicants enjoy lunch with our students and tour the School of Dental Medicine facilities.